-• Enabling the agent and applying the manifest inside the chrooted environment.
-Keep in mind that when applying a manifest when enabling the agent option, the system is in a chrooted environment.
+Keep in mind that when applying a manifest, the system is in a chrooted environment.
 This can prevent daemons from running properly (e.g. listening to ports), they will also need to be shut down gracefully (which bootstrap-vz cannot do) before unmounting the volume.
 It is advisable to avoid starting any daemons inside the chroot at all.